New Year Resolutions for Students for the New School Year and for the New Calendar Year. Discover 24 new writing prompts today.

 - Once you decide on a New Year’s resolution, keep a journal to track your progress.
 Write down your successes and failures each day in order to hold yourself accountable.

-More New Year Links & Prompts
+More New Year Resources & Prompts

 - 50 New Year’s Writing Ideas